 Naturally I couldn’t resist that alluring blank surface on the back, so that became the place for specials:

 Sales started climbing, and the bedroom walls were lined with shelves packed full of inventory: wire-wrap boards, sockets, power supplies, tools, cabinets full of chips, random specials (like core memory with sense amps and drivers!), passive components, and more.
 My friend David Martin got this photo of me really getting into the business, curling up with my beloved Augat and Robinson-Nugent wire-wrap panels:

 By late 1975, the microprocessor revolution was in full swing.
 Prices were dropping, new chips were appearing, and a whole new breed of hobbyists were diving in.
 Commercial boxes (like the Altair) burst onto the scene and made the technology much more widely available, though my own strongest interest remained focused on homebrew until the S-100 alternatives became too seductive to ignore.
-But most of all, I really needed a new catalog; 6 months in computer time was like 2 years in traditional businesses!

 The rest of this post is a scan of the 28-page Cybertronics catalog.
 I had a ball with this; the front page had an epic sentence that prompted one customer to diagram it on an 11×17 sheet (“By God, it works!”), and pages 12-13 were a spirited essay on how to choose an architecture and JMP in.
 This was widely distributed, and kept me going until late 1976, when one of my flyers reported: “We will be publishing a long-awaited new catalog soon, containing many new products and items of interest, and updating our hopelessly out-of-date October, 1975 edition.”